PDAC Awards: Nomination Guide

 Each year, the Prospectors & Developers Association of Canada (PDAC) honours outstanding people, teams and organizations whose work advances mineral exploration and mining.
 Awards are presented at the PDAC Convention in Toronto.

-Who can nominate and how to submit
+Who can nominate and how to submit:

 - Who can nominate: Individuals, companies, associations, governments and other organizations.
 Self-nominations are permitted.